 There are three Kajabi pricing plans: the Basic Plan, Growth Plan, and Pro Plan.

-On every plan, you’ll get unlimited bandwidth, unlimited video storage, and zero transaction fees.
+On every plan, you’ll get unlimited bandwidth, unlimited video storage, zero transaction fees, and access to Kajabi University.

 The lowest plan, Basic, costs $149 per month and gives you access to three products, three pipelines, 10,000 contacts, and 1000 active members.